grm34/ZenMaxBuilder/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My changes are based off of the `dev` branch
 - [ ] My changes follow the coding style of this project
 - [ ] My changes build without any errors or warnings
-- [ ] My changes have been formatted and linted
+- [ ] My changes have been signed, formatted and linted